 Dr. Berrien Moore

-Dean, OU College of Atmospheric & Geographic Sciences
+Dean, College of Atmospheric & Geographic Sciences

 Director, National Weather Center